 So you have met the person with whom you connect, and you have decided to travel through life with them.
 You’ve set your hopes and goals for the future, and everything looks bright.
-Except there is one problem: your in-laws don’t share your rosy view of the marriage, and they have set out to ruin your relationship.
+Except there is one problem: your in-laws don’t share your rosy view of the marriage and have set out to ruin your relationship.

 Dealing with complicated family relationships can be a challenge that can easily tear your marriage apart and cause you to end up divorcing if you let it.
-The key is to set boundaries to protect your union and then enforce them.
+The key is to set boundaries to protect your union and enforce them.

 How In-Laws Can Ruin Your Marriage